ayushtllcerb/Data-analysis-using-pandas/README.md

 # Data-analysis-using-pandas
-The python programming using pandas analyze the dataset of China vs Japan in terms of their performance in tech sector
+The python programming using pandas analyses the dataset of China vs Japan in terms of their performance in tech sector